 Under Assumption \ref{assump:N}, all firms are {\em ex ante} identical: they have the same profit and face the same production uncertainty.
 In this section we consider coalitional competition where the firms are divided evenly into $K$ groups; since we are interested in large $N$ scenarios, we assume, without loss of generality, $N$ is a multiple of $K$.
 The two extreme values of $K$ are $K=1$ and $K=N$: the former corresponds to a grand coalition, while the latter corresponds to competition among individual firms.

-The next theorem is the main result of this section, which relates the efficiency ratio to the group size $K$. \begin{theorem} Suppose there are $N$ firms and $X_1,\dots,X_N$ satisfies Assumption \ref{assump:N}.
+The next theorem is the main result of this section, which relates the efficiency ratios to the group size $K$. \begin{theorem} Suppose there are $N$ firms and $X_1,\dots,X_N$ satisfies Assumption \ref{assump:N}.
 Let $(\mS_1,\dots,\mS_K)$ be $K$ groups where each group has $N/K$ firms.
 Let $(x(\mS_1), \dots,x(\mS_K))$ be the solution to the game $(\pi_1,\dots,\pi_K)$.
-Then the efficiency ratio scales as:
+Then the efficiency ratios scales as: